doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 ```

 For each class:
-* get the summary (mean, standard deviation, and prior probability)
+* Get the summary (mean, standard deviation, and prior probability)
-* calculate the Normal Probability of each feature
+* Calculate the Normal Probability of each feature
-* get the total likelihood (the product of all normal probabilities)
+* Get the total likelihood (the product of all normal probabilities)
-* get the joint probability by multiplying the prior probability with the total likelihood.
+* Get the joint probability by multiplying the prior probability with the total likelihood.

 **Predict the class**
 After having the joint probability of each class, we can select the class with the maximum value for the joint probability: `max(joint_proba, key=joint_proba.get)`.